victormeb/advanced_graphs_v2.0.0/README.md

 # REDCap module: Advanced Graphs
+<b>This module is deprecated.
+The module authors will not be actively developing features or fixing bugs.
+They have created a new graphing External Module called <i>Advanced Graphs for Reports.</i> </b>
 This REDCap module displays additional advanced graphs from a report in an easy and secure way for REDCap projects, much in the same way as the existing Graphs and Charts tool.

 <br/>The type of graphs generated include bar charts, Likert scale, scatter plots, stacked bars, cross tabulations, geographical maps and networks.
 Graphs and tables use labels from the data dictionary for field names and options/categories.